AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 ..
-Note:: Other features such as TransitNetwork or VPN, etc.. will require the default IAM policy.
+Note:: Most features (such as Transit Network, VPN with ELB/NLB, etc) not stated above will require the default IAM policy.
 ..